foobaragency/knowledge-friday/.github/ISSUE_TEMPLATE/request-a-talk.md

 ---
-name: Request a Talk
+name: Request a Topic
 about: Suggest a topic you would like to learn about
 title: Topic
-labels: ''
+labels: "🥺 topic request"
-assignees: ''
+assignees: ""
 ---

 ### Suggestion